My parenting fail was epic.

 I read books and I sought out websites.
 It became my mission to educate myself on positive parenting and I equipped myself with the tools I needed in order to become the mom I wanted to be.

 Let me tell you… there are plenty of resources out there to help moms on their parenting journey.
-That’s why I’m excited to tell you about some fabulous tools to help moms like us.

 Whether your parenting style has relied on yelling and punishment, or you know the basics of positive parenting but want to deepen your connection; learning new skills and finding new resources will only help you in moving forward.
+Resources such as the Becoming a Deliberate Mom Workbook is a fabulous starting point.

 It’s never too late to make a change.
 Whether your child is a toddler, a preschooler, a tween, or teen… you can change how you parent your child.